 - In infants, the doctor can place a needle straight into the bladder through the stomach to get the sample.

 At the lab, a technician looks at the sample under a microscope to see whether germs are in the urine.
 It might also be cultured -- that means the lab tech places the urine it in a dish to see what type of bacteria grow in it.
-This can help your doctor find the exact germs that caused your child’s UTI so he’ll know the right type of medicine to prescribe to kill them.
+This can help your doctor find the exact germs that caused your child’s UTI so they’ll know the right type of medicine to prescribe to kill them.

 If your child has had a few UTIs, your doctor might refer you to a nephrologist (kidney specialist) and do one or more of these imaging tests to look for problems in the urinary tract: